wwu-webtech/ashlar/README.md

 SASS files that do not have the prefix (file.scss) are instead compiled into their own modular CSS file inside the /build/css/components folder.
 These CSS files are NOT included by default.
 They need to be loaded with a <link> element, via a Drupal Library, or in docusaurus.config.js to work on pages where those components are used.

+### End-to-End Testing in Ashlar

+Ashlar uses the [Cypress testing framework](https://www.cypress.io/) for end-to-end (E2E) automated testing of patterns and components.
+These tests ensure the theme meets brand and accessibility guidelines, and the patterns continue working as expected.

+We use Cypress in our continuous integration (CI) workflow when creating pull requests, and run the tests through Github or Bitbucket.
+You can also run tests locally before committing code, if you want to verify locally the tests will pass.
+Cypress can be run either through the app, or through the command line.

+#### Using the Cypress app

+1. Make sure Docusaurus is running locally (see step 3 "Install and run Docusaurus")
+2. Navigate to the _docs directory `cd source/_docs`.
+3. In a new terminal window, run `npx cypress open`.
+4. When the Cypress app opens, choose "E2E testing" and the browser of your choice.
+Choose the "Start testing" button.
+5. Under "Specs", you will see a list of pattern tests you can run.

+#### Using the command line
+In source/_docs, run the command `npx cypress run`. **You must be in the source/_docs folder**, since this is where the Cypress config file lives.
+By default the entire test suite will run&mdash;to run a single test, pass the relative file path in a '--spec' flag.

+Example: `npx cypress run --spec "patterns/01-atoms/buttons/buttons.cy.js"`